joakiol/RealEstateSummaryQuality/README.md

 - **common.py**: Classes for containing real-estate condition reports.
 - **data.py**: Classes for making, storing and iterating through datasets.
 - **weak_supervision.py**: Implements a weak supervision label model based on the Snorkel-framework, used for making labels.
-- **labeling_functions.py**: Contains the labeling functions (with helper functions) that the label model in weak_supervision.py is based on.
+- **labelling_functions.py**: Contains the labelling functions (with helper functions) that the label model in weak_supervision.py is based on.
 - **models.py**: Implements the various models used in this work.
 - **networks.py**: Implements neural network architectures used by the models in `models.py`.
 - **utils.py**: Contains useful functions for analysing performance, and various other stuff.